caps-tum/EtherTime/README.md

 ### Embedded Platforms

-EtherTime has been tested to work on the following platforms with Ubuntu 22.04 and Debian 11:
+EtherTime has been proven to work on the following platforms with Ubuntu 22.04 and Debian 11:

 - **Raspberry Pi 4 and 5**: Featuring hardware timestamping and integrated real-time clocks.
 - **Xilinx ZUBoard 1CG**: Combining ARM Cortex A53 and R5F cores, adapted for Debian with Xilinx Kernels.
 - **NVIDIA Jetson TK-1**: 32-bit ARMv7 boards running Ubuntu 22.04 LTS with a customized kernel.

+System requirements include Python 3.10+, PostgreSQL on the orchestrator, and the installation of time synchronization packages (linuxptp, chrony, ptpd) on the workers.
+Most recent Linux-based boards should be able to run EtherTime without issues.

 ### Evaluation Metrics